culturing/poems/Poems/2026-01-13/11 Regular Release.md

 and yet still shameful?
 The body cannot be controlled, not completely, though we wish it could...
-Who's to say whether even the greatest love can overcome a man's need for release, on a regular cadence, defined by the gods?
+Who's to say whether even the greatest love can overcome a man's need for release, on a regular cadence defined by the gods?